Best Dividend-Paying Altcoins and Cryptocurrencies 2023

 Read our review

-Overview: You already understand the benefits of long-term investing in cryptocurrencies.
-But perhaps you’re not aware that some crypto investments have another significant money-making advantage: you can receive regular payments in the form of dividends.
+Overview: If you’re reading this, you probably already understand the benefits of long-term cryptocurrency investing.
+But perhaps you’re unaware that some crypto investments allow you to receive regular dividend payments.

-In this piece, we’ve researched the Top Dividend-Paying Cryptocurrencies for 2023, ranked by market capitalization, availability, and popularity.
+In this article, we’ve researched the Top Dividend-Paying Cryptocurrencies for 2024, ranked by market capitalization, availability, and popularity.
 We’ve even estimated your annual dividend payment.
-Read on.

 No. of Supported Exchanges: 35

-LooksRare is a decentralized non-fungible token (NFT) marketplace that encourages traders and collectors to use the platform through a system of hefty rewards.
-The NFT platform, which was launched at the beginning of 2022, has already offered over $1.3 billion in rewards to its users.
+LooksRare is a decentralized, non-fungible token (NFT) marketplace that encourages traders and collectors to use the platform through a system of hefty rewards.
+The NFT platform launched at the beginning of 2022 and has offered its users over $1+ billion in rewards.

 The ultimate goal of LooksRare is to dethrone OpenSea, which is currently the largest NFT marketplace by trading volume.
-LooksRare charges 2% on NFT sales compared to OpenSea’s 2.5% fee.
-On top of that, it implements a community-driven approach and has an intuitive interface.
+LooksRare charges 0.5% on NFT sales compared to OpenSea’s 2.5% fee.
+The platform charges zero fees during the one-month promotion period ending December 16, 2023.

 VeChain